flemingvincent/expo-supabase-starter/readme.md

 ## Introduction

-This repository serves as a comprehensive starter project for developing React Native with Expo applications with Supabase as the backend..
+This repository serves as a comprehensive starter project for developing React Native and Expo applications with Supabase as the backend..
 It integrates various technologies such as Expo Router for navigation, Tailwind CSS for styling, React-Hook-Form for form handling, Zod for schema validation, and TypeScript for type safety.
 By leveraging these powerful tools, this starter template provides a robust foundation for building modern, scalable, and efficient mobile applications.

 #### Disclaimer